Jiinjin/AnimationProgramming/README.md

 ![Cmake](/Screens/VisualSetupAsProject.png)

-Then hit CTRL + F5 to build the project or click the "Local Windows Debugger" in the tool bar.
+Then hit CTRL + F5 to build the project or click the "Local Windows Debugger" button in the tool bar.

 Enjoy !